SallaApp/laravel-starter-kit/README.md

 ## Usage

 First you need to create your App in [Salla Partner Portal](https://salla.partners/).
 This is to get the `client-id` and `client-secret`.
-For thatm you may use the [Salla CLI](https://github.com/SallaApp/Salla-CLI).
+For that you may use the [Salla CLI](https://github.com/SallaApp/Salla-CLI).

 **Run** the following command to create your App and follow on-screen instructions.: